Moniaar/books/README.md

 ## Calcify

-Frappe Books is an open-source accounting software aimed at simplifying financial management for businesses.
+Calcify is an open-source accounting software aimed at simplifying financial management for businesses.
 With its clean and user-friendly interface, it streamlines accounting tasks for small and medium-sized enterprises, offering a seamless solution for modern businesses to manage their finances with ease.

 <details>
 <summary>Screenshots</summary>